Beyond Majority Voting: Towards Fine-grained and More Reliable Reward Signal for Test-Time Reinforcement Learning: Experiments

 \subsection{Main Results}

 The results are shown in Table~\ref{tab:main_exp}.
-Overall, our method consistently achieves superior performance across all evaluated setting.
+Overall, our method consistently achieves superior performance across all evaluated settings.
 We detail the analysis based on model scales below.

-\paragraph{Lightweight-sized Models.} As shown in the first section of Table~\ref{tab:main_exp}, despite Qwen2.5-Math-1.5B and Qwen3-1.7B have limited reasoning capacity, \textsc{SCOPE} yields substantial performance gains over \textsc{TTRL}.
-For Qwen2.5-Math-1.5B, \textsc{SCOPE} achieves an average score of 41.36, surpassing \textsc{TTRL} (36.95) by an absolute margin of 4.40 (+11.9\%).
+\paragraph{Lightweight-sized Models.} As shown in the first section of Table~\ref{tab:main_exp}, despite the limited reasoning capacity of Qwen2.5-Math-1.5B and Qwen3-1.7B, \textsc{SCOPE} yields substantial performance gains over \textsc{TTRL}.
+For Qwen2.5-Math-1.5B, \textsc{SCOPE} achieves an average score of 41.36, surpassing \textsc{TTRL} (36.95) by an absolute margin of 4.41 (+11.9\%).
 Notably, on the challenging AIME 2024 benchmark, \textsc{SCOPE} boosts the performance from 16.48 to 22.50, a remarkable relative improvement of 36.5\%.
 Similarly, for Qwen3-1.7B, \textsc{SCOPE} reaches an improved average score of 44.02, outperforming \textsc{TTRL} across all four benchmarks.
 These results confirm that even for smaller models which typically struggle with self-verification, our subgroup-specific confidence weighting effectively filters out incorrect reasoning paths, enabling lightweight models to perform significantly beyond their parameter scale.